jedi-academy/learn-2420/data/assignments/assignment3.md

-#Assignment 3 - Third Pi
+#Assignment 3 - Third Pi  D R A F T
-ACIT3620 - BCIT - Winter 2018
+ACIT2420 - BCIT - Fall 2018

+CAUTION: This is only a draft, and needs to be coordinated with ACIT2515!!!

 ##Overview

 You are going to harden your Pi and test its defenses.

-Your Pi with CentOS is a great starting point ... you started out with a minimal installation, and then corrupted it with additional services and packages to do your Pi activity for the last assignment.
+Your Pi with CentOS is a great starting point ... you started out with a minimal installation, and then might have corrupted it with additional services and packages to do your Pi activity for the last assignment.